Hawk HTTP authorization uses a message authentication code (MAC) algorithm to provide partial cryptographic verification of HTTP requests/responses.

 (URL, protocol, method, content),

 content-typeheader is signed.
 You’ll want to make sure your sender and receiver aren’t susceptible to header poisoning in case an attacker finds a way to replay a valid Hawk request with additional headers.
+For example, if an attacker can find a way to replay a request and add the header

 - Consider Using a nonce to prevent replay attacks.